 - 3.1.
-The first three chapters cover major, day-to-day aspects: - 3.2.
-Crimes, incidents, investigations, raids, operations and general duties which generate media inquiries or requests for the media to accompany police. - 3.3.
-Court cases. - 3.4.
-Images photographs and video footage. - 3.5.
-Further chapters cover the publication of court 'outcomes'; revisiting old cases; sex offenders; police under investigation; racist incidents and other hate crimes; police communications in the digital era; and the implications of the Freedom of Information Act - 3.6.
-This is NOT a media law manual, though a short summary of key legal points is available as an Annex 1.
-In general terms, police communications staff should always take into account the implications of the Data Protection Act, the Human Rights Act, the Contempt of Court Act and the Freedom of Information Act.

-A number of Annexes are indicated in this guidance.
-They include a number of agreements which have been reached with the media in recent years.
+The first three chapters cover major, day-to-day aspects: - Crimes, incidents, investigations, raids, operations and general duties which generate media enquiries or requests for the media to accompany police - Court cases - Images photographs and video footage - 3.2.
+Further chapters cover the publication of court 'outcomes'; revisiting old cases; sex offenders; police under investigation; racist incidents and other hate crimes; police communications in the digital era; and the implications of the Freedom of Information Act - 3.3.
+This is NOT a media law manual, though a short summary of key legal points is available at Annex 1.
+In general terms, police communications staff should always take into account the implications of the Data Protection Act, the Human Rights Act, the Contempt of Court Act and the Freedom of Information Act. - 3.4.
+A number of annexes are indicated in this guidance.
+They include various agreements that have been reached with the media in recent years.
 They will be made available.